rmiyoyo/Kenyan-Counties-Data-Explorer/README.md

 # Kenyan Counties Data Explorer Using D3.js

 ## Description
 This is an interactive website built using D3.js to explore Kenyan counties data in a meaningful way.
+JavaScript project but might integrate Flask.

 ## Features
 - Customizable: